authlete/study-session-2026-02/docs-en/02-implement-authorization-server.md

 2. Parse the client request and extract required information such as headers, query parameters, and body.
 3. Call the Authlete API through the Authlete SDK using the extracted information.
 4. Parse the Authlete API response and return a response to the client.

+The following sections include implementation examples to help you get started.

 ### OpenID Discovery Endpoint